 Whether you are battling frequent headaches or seizures, it’s important that you find out the cause of your symptoms right away by turning to the experts at Northwest Neurology.
-We have locations in Lake Barrington, Rolling Meadows, South Barrington, Crystal Lake and Libertyville, IL, to serve you better.
+We have locations in Lake Barrington, Rolling Meadows, South Barrington, Crystal Lake, North Brook and Libertyville, IL, to serve you better.

 Why is an MRI important?